How to import Amazon Redshift datasets into CARTO

 - If your Amazon Redshift table contains two columns with longitude and latitude information, you can import the data by creating a Point geometry, setting the spatial reference system ID to 4326 (WGS84) and renaming it to

-- When you have specified your SQL query and the name for your new dataset, the “RUN SQL QUERY” button becomes enabled.
-When you click this button, the next screen lets you specify the frequency for updating your CARTO dataset if you’d like to keep it in sync with the Amazon Redshift table.
+- When you have specified your SQL query and the name for your new dataset, the “Run SQL Query” button becomes enabled.
+When you click this button, CARTO will verify the query syntax.
+If everything is OK, the next screen lets you specify the frequency for updating your CARTO dataset if you’d like to keep it in sync with the Amazon Redshift table.

 - Finally, you must click the “CONNECT DATASET” button to begin the import operation.
 When the operation finishes you will be presented with a preview of the dataset.
 From this screen you can directly create a map with your imported dataset.